Petroleo Brasileiro SA Petrobras's Dividend Analysis

-Petroleo Brasileiro SA Petrobras (PBR, Financial) recently announced a dividend of $0.42 per share, payable on an unconfirmed future date, with the ex-dividend date set for 2024-04-26.
-As investors look forward to this upcoming payment, the spotlight also shines on the company's dividend history, yield, and growth rates.
-Using the data from GuruFocus, let's look into Petroleo Brasileiro SA Petrobras's dividend performance and assess its sustainability.
+Petroleo Brasileiro SA Petrobras (PBR, Financial) recently announced a dividend of $0.68 per share, payable on an unannounced future date, with the ex-dividend date set for 2024-05-03.
+As investors anticipate this upcoming payment, it's crucial to delve into the company's dividend history, yield, and growth rates.
+This analysis utilizes data from GuruFocus to evaluate the dividend performance of Petroleo Brasileiro SA Petrobras and assess its sustainability.

 What Does Petroleo Brasileiro SA Petrobras Do?

-Petroleo Brasileiro SA Petrobras is a Brazil-based integrated energy company controlled by the Brazilian government.
-The company focuses on exploration and production of oil and gas in Brazilian offshore fields.
-Production in 2023 was 2.8 million barrels of oil equivalent a day (80% oil production), and reserves stood at 10.9 billion boe (85% oil).
-At end-2023, Petroleo Brasileiro SA Petrobras operated 10 refineries in Brazil with capacity of 1.8 million barrels a day and distributes refined products and natural gas throughout Brazil.
+Petroleo Brasileiro SA Petrobras is a Brazil-based integrated energy company primarily controlled by the Brazilian government.
+The company is engaged in the exploration and production of oil and gas in offshore fields located in Brazil.
+In 2023, its production was reported at 2.8 million barrels of oil equivalent per day, with 80% attributed to oil production.
+The company also reported reserves of 10.9 billion boe, with 85% being oil.
+At the end of 2023, Petroleo Brasileiro SA Petrobras operated 10 refineries in Brazil with a capacity of 1.8 million barrels per day and distributed refined products and natural gas throughout the country.

 A Glimpse at Petroleo Brasileiro SA Petrobras's Dividend History

-Petroleo Brasileiro SA Petrobras has maintained a consistent dividend payment record since 2018.
-Dividends are currently distributed on a quarterly basis.
-Below is a chart showing annual Dividends Per Share for tracking historical trends.
+Petroleo Brasileiro SA Petrobras has maintained a consistent dividend payment record since 2018, with dividends distributed on a quarterly basis.
+Below is a chart showing annual Dividends Per Share to track historical trends.

 Breaking Down Petroleo Brasileiro SA Petrobras's Dividend Yield and Growth

-As of today, Petroleo Brasileiro SA Petrobras currently has a 12-month trailing dividend yield of 17.74% and a 12-month forward dividend yield of 13.09%.
-This suggests an expectation of decreased dividend payments over the next 12 months.
-Over the past three years, Petroleo Brasileiro SA Petrobras's annual dividend growth rate was 212.80%.
-Extended to a five-year horizon, this rate decreased to 145.40% per year.
-Based on Petroleo Brasileiro SA Petrobras's dividend yield and five-year growth rate, the 5-year yield on cost of Petroleo Brasileiro SA Petrobras stock as of today is approximately 1,578.80%.
+Petroleo Brasileiro SA Petrobras currently boasts a 12-month trailing dividend yield and a forward dividend yield of 13.02%, indicating stable dividend expectations over the next year.
+Over the past three years, the annual dividend growth rate was an impressive 212.80%, although this rate moderated to 145.40% over a five-year period.
+The 5-year yield on cost for Petroleo Brasileiro SA Petrobras stock is approximately 1,158.73%.

 The Sustainability Question: Payout Ratio and Profitability